publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 97–35, title XXI, § 2175(d)(2)][/us/pl/97/35/s2175/d/2], Aug.
 13, 1981, [95 Stat.
 811][/us/stat/95/811], provided that:

->     “(A) The amendments made by paragraph (1) \[amending this section\] shall (except as provided under subparagraph (B)) be effective with respect to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after October 1, 1981.
+>     “(A) The amendments made by paragraph (1) \[amending this section\] shall (except as provided under subparagraph (B)) be effective with respect to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after October 1, 1981.

->     “(B) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[this subchapter\] which the Secretary of Health and Human Services determines requires State legislation in order for the plan to meet the additional requirement imposed by the amendment made by paragraph (1)(C), the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet this additional requirement before the first day of the first calendar year beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Aug.
+>     “(B) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary of Health and Human Services determines requires State legislation in order for the plan to meet the additional requirement imposed by the amendment made by paragraph (1)(C), the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet this additional requirement before the first day of the first calendar year beginning after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Aug.
 13, 1981\].”

 [Pub.
 L. 97–35, title XXI, § 2178(c)][/us/pl/97/35/s2178/c], Aug.
 13, 1981, [95 Stat.
 815][/us/stat/95/815], provided that:

-> “The amendments made by this section \[amending this section and [section 1396b of this title][/us/usc/t42/s1396b]\] shall apply with respect to services furnished, under a State plan approved under title XIX of the Social Security Act \[this subchapter\], on or after October 1, 1981; except that such amendments shall not apply with respect to services furnished by a health maintenance organization under a contract with a State entered into under such title before October 1, 1981 unless the organization requests that such amendments apply and the Secretary of Health and Human Services and the single State agency (administering or supervising the administration of the State plan under such title) agree to such request.”
+> “The amendments made by this section \[amending this section and [section 1396b of this title][/us/usc/t42/s1396b]\] shall apply with respect to services furnished, under a State plan approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], on or after October 1, 1981; except that such amendments shall not apply with respect to services furnished by a health maintenance organization under a contract with a State entered into under such title before October 1, 1981 unless the organization requests that such amendments apply and the Secretary of Health and Human Services and the single State agency (administering or supervising the administration of the State plan under such title) agree to such request.”

 [Pub.
 L. 97–35, title XXI, § 2181(b)][/us/pl/97/35/s2181/b], Aug.
 13, 1981, [95 Stat.
 815][/us/stat/95/815], as amended by [Pub.
 L. 97–248, title I, § 137(a)(4)][/us/pl/97/248/s137/a/4], Sept.
 3, 1982, [96 Stat.
 376][/us/stat/96/376], provided that:

-> “The amendment made by subsection (a)(1) \[amending [section 603 of this title][/us/usc/t42/s603]\] shall apply to reductions for calendar quarters beginning on or after June 30, 1974, and the amendments made by subsection (a)(2) \[amending this section\] shall take effect on October 1, 1981, except that, in the case of a State plan under title XIX of the Social Security Act \[this subchapter\] which the Secretary determines requires State legislation in order to incorporate the provisions required to be included by this section into such State plan, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to include the provisions required to be included in such State plan by subsection (a)(2) of this section before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of enactment of this Act \[Aug.
-13, 1981\], but the requirements previously set forth in paragraphs (1) through (3) of section 403(g) of the Social Security Act \[section 603(g)(1)–(3) of this title\] (prior to its repeal by this section) shall apply under title XIX of such Act to such State on and after October 1, 1981, whether or not the provisions required to be included by this section in the State plan under title XIX have been incorporated into such State plan.”
+> “The amendment made by subsection (a)(1) \[amending [section 603 of this title][/us/usc/t42/s603]\] shall apply to reductions for calendar quarters beginning on or after June 30, 1974, and the amendments made by subsection (a)(2) \[amending this section\] shall take effect on October 1, 1981, except that, in the case of a State plan under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary determines requires State legislation in order to incorporate the provisions required to be included by this section into such State plan, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to include the provisions required to be included in such State plan by subsection (a)(2) of this section before the first day of the first calendar quarter beginning after the close of the first regular session of the State legislature that begins after the date of enactment of this Act \[Aug.
+13, 1981\], but the requirements previously set forth in paragraphs (1) through (3) of section 403(g) of the Social Security Act \[[42 U.S.C.
+603(g)(1)][/us/usc/t42/s603/g/1]–(3)\] (prior to its repeal by this section) shall apply under title XIX of such Act to such State on and after October 1, 1981, whether or not the provisions required to be included by this section in the State plan under title XIX have been incorporated into such State plan.”

     For effective date, savings, and transitional provisions relating to amendment by [section 2193(c)(9) of Pub.
 L. 97–35][/us/pl/97/35/s2193/c/9], see [section 2194 of Pub.
 L. 97–35][/us/pl/97/35/s2194], set out as a note under [section 701 of this title][/us/usc/t42/s701].